SMART: Submodular Data Mixture Strategy for Instruction Tuning: Experiments

 \subsection{Ablation Study: Submodular Function}

-Both stages of \model{} require selecting submodular functions ($f_1, f_2$), treated as hyperparameters due to uncertainty about suitable functions for instruction tuning (Section~\ref{sec:choosing_f1_f2}).
+Both Stage-1 and Stage-2 of \model{} require us to choose submodular functions $f_1$ and $f_2$ - which are best treated as hyperparameters because of uncertainty with respect to which functions are best suited for instruction tuning (Section~\ref{sec:choosing_f1_f2}).
 We conduct a grid search on $f_1$ and $f_2$ using three functions from Table~\ref{tab:submodular_functions_examples}, by setting $M'=M$ and varying $N'$ in $\{25000, 50000, 100000, 200000\}$.
 In this work, we use $\lambda=0.4$ for Graph-Cut.
-Results in Table~\ref{tab:grid_search_submodular_functions} indicate Graph Cut is optimal for task subset selection, while Facility Location is best for instance selection when $M'=M$.
-The task scaling curves for each combination of $f_1$ and $f_2$ (for different $N'$s) are in Appendix~\ref{app:task_scaling_curves_f1_f2}.
-However, here we highlight the case where $f_1$ is Graph Cut.
+The grid search (summarized in Table~\ref{tab:grid_search_submodular_functions}) suggests that Graph Cut is optimal for task subset selection, while Facility Location is best for instance selection when $M'=M$.
+The task scaling curves for each combination of $f_1$ and $f_2$ (for different $N'$s) are present in Appendix~\ref{app:task_scaling_curves_f1_f2}.
+However, in this section, we highlight the case where $f_1$ is Graph Cut and $f_2$ is varied.
 We find that optimal $f_2$ in this case also depends on $M'$.
-For instance, in Figure~\ref{fig:ablation_gc_as_f1} where $N'=200000$, Facility Location performs best at higher $M'$, indicating the importance of representation, while Graph Cut and Log Determinant show better performance at lower $M'$, suggesting the importance of diversity.
-We hypothesize this is because for higher $M'$s, each task on average gets a relatively low budget and the need for representation dominates the need for diversity; however when there is sufficient enough budget for each task, i.e., for lower $M'$s, the need for diversity takes over.
+For instance, in Figure~\ref{fig:ablation_gc_as_f1} where $N'=200000$, Facility Location performs the best at higher $M'$, highlighting the importance of representation, while Graph Cut and Log Determinant show better performance at lower $M'$, highlighting the importance of diversity.
+We hypothesize this is because --- for higher $M'$s, each task on average gets a relatively low budget and the need for representation dominates the need for diversity; however when there is sufficient enough budget for each task, i.e., for lower $M'$s, the need for diversity takes over.